DennisPSmith5676/DataVisualization_US_Accidents/README.md

  ![Random forest classifier Accuracy score](./IMAGES/Random%20forest%20accuracy%20score.png)

+ We can see that Random ForestRandom Forest response encoding and resampling gives us the best results out of all the models we tested.
+So, we can conclude that this combination is the best for this dataset.

  Great thing Random Forest clasifier is  it gives most importence features and it has emerged as a quite useful algorithm that can handle the feature selection issue even with a higher number of variables.

  Feature impotency: